|

 TL;DR

 Granite cookware, despite its name, is made from a metal base such as cast iron or aluminum and coated with an enamel and a non-stick layer.
 Its safety depends on the type of non-stick coating: PTFE/Teflon, which is durable but toxic, and ceramic coatings, which are safer but less durable.
 The safest granite cookware is typically labeled “ceramic” and “PTFE, PFOA-free,” while those just marked “PFOA-free” may still contain PTFE.
-For safer alternatives, there are natural but less effective non-stick materials like cast iron or stainless steel.
+For safer alternatives, use natural but less effective non-stick materials like cast iron or stainless steel.

 What Is Granite Cookware Made Of?